earcanal/learn-to-meditate/week2.md

 * [Week 2 guided meditation  (15 minutes)](https://goo.gl/cFNij2)
 * [Ajahn Brahm's Basic Method of Meditation](ajahn-brahm_the-basic-method-of-meditation.pdf)

-Read pages 1-5 which are the official instructions for the course.
+Read pages 1-5 of the [Basic Method of Meditation](ajahn-brahm_the-basic-method-of-meditation.pdf), which are the official instructions for the course.

 ## Week 2